duchuycao15/duchuycao15/README.md

 🔧💻 10+ years in tech with hands-on experience in both hardware and software.

-🎓 Master’s in Computer Science (in progress) and learning two languages on the side.

-🗣️ Currently studying: Japanese 🇯🇵 + Chinese 🇨🇳
+🗣️ Currently studying: Japanese 🇯🇵

-🤖🌐 Always curious: AI, web development, and the newest tools/tech trends.

 👨‍🏫 Teaching role: I teach beginner programming concepts in Java and Python at a community college.